TGlock/G9/README.md

   Request handler functions need only accept a request and response.
 E.g. myhandler = async (req, res) => { ... }

-  Early versions of g9 explored a third "context" (ctx) parameter similar to other frameworks.
-Ultimately decided to minimally decorate the native request and response objects rather than create an additional context object.
+  Early versions of g9 explored incorporating a "context" (ctx) parameter similar to other frameworks.
+Ultimately decided to minimally decorate the native request and response objects rather than create and decorate an additional context object.
 See g9.augment() for details.
-Use of symbols (TODO) should help avoid name collisions with 3rd party and future nodejs attributes.
+Use of ES6 Symbols (TODO) should help avoid name collisions with 3rd party and future nodejs attributes.

   Note:
   Use of middleware that must alter or cancel a response before it is sent implies some mechanism to hold (buffer) the response until the last middleware executes.